• Skip to primary navigation

 Making The Whipped Topping

-• Just before serving, add the heavy whipping cream, powdered sugar, and vanilla extract to a bowl and whip until stiff peaks form.
+• Just before serving, add the 1 pint heavy whipping cream, 3 tablespoon confectioners sugar, and ½ teaspoon vanilla extract to a bowl and whip until stiff peaks form.

 • Spread the whipped topping over the cake.
 Top with fresh fruit if desired, and serve.